AstrozTM/-Rips-Decoder-encoder-Library/README.md

 Main stuff like Decoder and Encoder made by: Riptxde#2970

-Parther for Main Features: fourspacedgod#0001
+Rip's Parther: fourspacedgod#0001

-This Library was created by Astroz#0001
+This Library was created by: Astroz#0001